lezzles11/Do-You-Remember-Project/README.md

 Hard To Dos:

--   [ ] Implement authorization for the application
+-   [ x ] Implement authorization for the application

     -   Check the previous example on github
     -   Github download it, play with it, then try to implement authorization on your application
+    -   Initial error: not sure how to redirect after login (needed to access /home/id) - turns out just needed to read documentation

 -   [ ] Implement spotify passport.js